 - Various minerals and trace minerals (Zinc, Selenium, Magnesium, Iodine)

-Consuming more fruits and vegetables appears to be a standard recommendation for almost all health problems.
+The recommendation of consuming more fruits and vegetables seems to be a standard advice for nearly all health issues.
 But vegetable intake has a lot of scientific evidence to prevent and treat BPH.

 Many nutrients in vegetables can improve BPH or prevent prostate cancer.
 Other phytonutrients can be found in vegetables only.
 Therefore, it is crucial to have your share of veggies every day.